lanl-aea/waves/README.rst

 .. docs-start-do-not-remove

-The documentation build is also automated with SCons as the ``documentation`` target.
+The documentation build is automated with SCons as the ``documentation`` target.

 - Build the `WAVES`_ documentation